 A female-only spa has a campaign that features the available services and hours for their spa centers.
 They're unable to serve male customers, so they decide to exclude the “Male” category from this campaign.
 They could set the exclusion at the ad group level.
 But because the spa wants to apply these settings to all the ad groups in their campaign, they can make demographic exclusions at the campaign level instead of adding them one by one.

 To exclude by demographic segments for your campaign targeting:

 - In your Google Ads account, click the Tools icon .

 - Click the Shared library drop down in the section menu.

-- Click + Targeting.
+- Click Exclusion lists.

-- Click Close, and then click Save.
+- Click Save.

-Also, you can exclude people whose specific demographic traits we haven't identified by selecting the "Unknown" category.
+Also, you can exclude people whose specific demographic traits we haven't identified by selecting the "Unknown" segment.
 However, excluding it might prevent a substantial number of people from seeing your ads.
 Many sites within the Display Network don't provide demographic data for customers, and we aren't able to estimate demographic information from everyone using the web or mobile apps.
-This means that many people fall under the "Unknown" demographic category.
+This means that many people fall under the "Unknown" demographic segment.